andy5995/c_networking_examples/README.md

 Simple chat program

+## UDP echo server/client

+The server echoes a message sent by the client back to the client.

+    client usage: ./udp_echo_client host port msg...
+    server usage: ./udp_echo_server port

 ## Additional Information

-The clients in these examples use "127.0.0.1" for the address and port 8080 as the defaults, but they can be changed at runtime:
+Unless otherwise specified, the clients in these examples use "127.0.0.1" for the address and port 8080 as the defaults, but they can be changed at runtime:

     -a <address>
     -p <port>